dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/02_DeployService.md

 list-assemblies

 ```
-Navigate to the 'cluster' assembly and deploy this cluster as service instance with name 'spark-cluster1'
+Navigate to the 'cluster' assembly and deploy an instance of it with name 'spark-cluster1'
 ```
 cd assembly/cluster
 deploy spark-cluster1